 Even worse, if a competitor has the 1-800 version of your toll-free number, your ad may send customers directly to your competitors.
 If you do choose a nontraditional toll-free number, such as 855, 866, 888, 877, or any others, make sure your competitors don’t have the 1-800 version.

 There is little difference between 800, 888, and the other various phone prefixes when it comes to how these phone numbers work, but in use, 800 numbers are just easier for customers to remember, and most customers will recognize 800 numbers as toll-free.
 If it’s feasible, an 800 vanity number will make your marketing and advertising strategy simpler.

 If you’re having trouble finding an 800 vanity number for your business, contact 800response to look for affordable, easy-to-remember 800 numbers designed to get you more phone calls from prospective clients.
 With a range of services to help you manage your 800 numbers, 800response makes it easy to get the most from your toll-free number.

-Although ‘800’ has become a generic term for representing all toll-free numbers, make sure that the toll free number you are subscribing to has the 800 prefix.
-If the number is not available in the 800 directory, then choose a combination closest to the desired one.
-Or, contact us – we have a wide inventory of true vanity ‘800’ numbers that are available across North America.
+Although ‘800’ has become a generic term for all toll-free numbers, make sure that the toll-free number you are subscribing to has the 800 prefix.
+If the number is not available in the 800response directory, then choose the combination closest to the desired one.
+Or, contact us – we have a wide inventory of true vanity 800 numbers available across North America.